DeclanChidlow/vale.rocks/src/posts/why-write.md

 The first thought process follows the mentality that my output is being stolen from me and that I should fight the scrapers to the fullest extent I can.
 My work is taken, chewed up, and spat out -- in many cases without any reference to me.
 However, the entire concept of this being classified as theft [is objectionable](https://blog.giovanh.com/blog/2025/04/03/why-training-ai-cant-be-ip-theft/).

 The second follows the thought that I benefit from AI scraping.
-It can be [useful when it pulls in context about me](/micros/20250424-0345) when I use it and my work, potentially making it more discoverable or allowing me to influence how AI understands and represents my perspective.
+It can be [useful when it pulls in context about me](/micros/20250424-0345) and my work when I use it, potentially making it more discoverable or allowing me to influence how AI understands and represents my perspective.
 My values, preferences, ideas, and thoughts have influence over AI models and will affect how they are aligned.
 By trying to avoid being scraped, I'm deliberately [erasing myself from history](https://gwern.net/blog/2024-writing-online).
 I'm also hiding my work from the growing league of AI search engines.

 In any case, whether I'm willing or not, anything I make that is accessible to humans will be accessible to scrapers.
 It is a fight I cannot win.
 I don't make specific considerations to allow my work to be scraped, but I would ultimately consider it a waste of time that could be better spent to resist it. [_Resistance is futile_](https://en.wikipedia.org/wiki/Borg#%22Resistance_is_futile%22).